Here are the best smart locks for people on a budget

 - Doesn't have the best design

-Best built-in alarm: Schlage Camelot Connect
+Best with alarm: Schlage Camelot Connect

 Anyone looking for a smart lock with an elegant design ought to consider the Schlage Camelot Connect.
 There are a few different colors to help you match your door.
 One of the things that makes this lock stand out is that it has a built-in alarm.
-If someone is tampering with the lock, the alarm will hopefully scare them away.
+So if someone is tampering with the lock, the alarm will hopefully scare them away.
 It also has an impressively long battery life, and a yellow light will turn on, letting you know when it needs new batteries.

 The lock can remember up to 30 different access codes, giving you plenty of options for family members, close friends, or anyone who frequently needs access to your home, like nannies or maids.
 This feature makes it a helpful lock for a B&B, and you can easily use the app to monitor your lock's activity.

-However, if you're looking to control it via the internet, you're going to need to invest in the Wink hub or SmartThings hub.
-Having a hub will also let you control it using Amazon Alexa or Google Assistant.
+However, if you're looking to control it via the internet, you need to invest in the Wink or SmartThings hub.
+Having one will also let you control it using Amazon Alexa or Google Assistant.

 Pros: